Ford S-Max: Safety

 The Ford S-Max incorporates no breakthrough safety features, but it has received a 5-star/36-point (Best in Class) rating from the Euro NCAP.

-The S-Max's safety features include the Intelligent Protection System (IPS) which combines a body structure optimised for strength and crashworthiness with restraint equipment and driver aids that help avoid an accident and features that lessen the likelihood of injuries in an impact.
+The safety features include the Intelligent Protection System (IPS), which combines a body structure optimised for strength and crashworthiness with restraint equipment and driver aids that help avoid an accident and lessen the likelihood of injuries in an impact.
 It has many modern airbags, including a knee airbag and a thorax airbag.

-S-Max's also have an advanced neck protection system, three point seat belts, optimised pre-tensioners, load limiters, anti-submarining seat subframes, a collapsible steering system and safety pedals.
-For handling it has an Anti-Lock Braking System (ABS) along with Electronic Brakeforce Distribution (EBD) and standard Electronic Stability Program (ESP) system.
+The S-Max also has an advanced neck protection system, three-point seat belts, optimised pre-tensioners, load limiters, anti-submarining seat subframes, a collapsible steering system, and safety pedals.
+For handling, it has an Anti-Lock Braking System (ABS) along with Electronic Brakeforce Distribution (EBD) and a standard Electronic Stability Program (ESP) system.

 Media

 The high performance version Ford S-Max was reviewed on Top Gear (Series 8, Episode 7) against the similar spec Vauxhall Zafira and the Mercedes B200.
 The S-Max was the most affordable, yet was described as having the best interior and exterior, and being the most comfortable.
 The presenters, James May and Richard Hammond, also considered it to be the most practical.
 Overall, they praised the car and declared it to be the best value for money out of the three.